MEET OUR TEAM

 Tara Pyle, PhD

 Dr. Pyle is a licensed clinical child psychologist.
-She obtained her doctorate degree from the University of Arkansas in Fayetteville, Arkansas.
-While at the University of Arkansas, Dr. Pyle completed a clerkship at the University of Arkansas Medical Sciences: Schmieding Developmental Center.
-In her doctoral program, Dr. Pyle served as the Research Coordinator for the Interpersonal Systems Research (ISys) Lab for two years.
-In undergraduate, Dr. Pyle served as a research assistant at Saint Louis University and at Children’s Hospital of Saint Louis.
+She obtained her Ph.D. in clinical psychology from the University of Arkansas in Fayetteville, Arkansas.
 She completed a pre-doctoral internship through the Northeastern Oklahoma Psychology Internship Program, and her primary placement was at the Tulsa Center for Child Psychology.
 During her internship year, Dr. Pyle completed outpatient individual therapy services, family therapy services, developmental evaluations, psychological evaluations, and neuropsychological evaluations.
-Dr. Pyle completed her post-doctoral fellowship at Tulsa Center for Child Psychology, which involved outpatient services and assessment services.
+Dr. Pyle completed her post-doctoral fellowship at Tulsa Center for Child Psychology, which involved outpatient services and evaluation services.

 Dr. Pyle specializes in empirically supported treatments for children and adolescents.
 Dr. Pyle is a cognitive behavioral therapist, and she utilizes strategies that research has shown are effective interventions for children and families.
 Dr. Pyle has completed certification for Parent Child Interaction Therapy (PCIT).
-She currently serves as a within agency trainer for PCIT.
-Dr. Pyle has also received training in regards to exposure and response prevention, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Applied Behavioral Analysis (ABA), and social skills interventions.
-She provides therapeutic services that address anxiety, depression, trauma, emotion regulation, noncompliance, developmental delays, sleep and feeding issues, toileting problems, and school accommodations.
-Dr. Pyle also completes comprehensive psychological evaluations, neuropsychological evaluations, and developmental evaluations.
+Dr. Pyle has also received additional training in the areas of exposure and response prevention, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and social skills interventions.
+She provides therapeutic services that address anxiety, depression, trauma, emotion regulation, social skills deficits, noncompliance, tics, and sleep issues.
+Dr. Pyle also completes neuropsychological and developmental evaluations that measure cognitive functioning, adaptive skills, neuropsychological functioning, social deficits, academic performance, and emotional functioning.
 Dr. Pyle serves as a supervisor for the Northeastern Oklahoma Psychology Internship Program.

-In her free time, Dr. Pyle enjoys running, yoga, craft projects, and spending time with her family.
+In her free time, Dr. Pyle enjoys spending time with her husband and daughter, running, and yoga.

 Jennifer Brusich, PsyD